The perfect itinerary for 1 day in Florence, Italy

 Afternoon

-Exhausted from taking in hundreds of masterpieces all morning, it’s time to eat like the Florentines do.
+Exhausted the morning full of art, it’s time to eat like the Florentines do.
 Warning: drool-worthy descriptions ahead.

 Head to Mercato Centrale, a cool indoor market conveniently located in the heart of the city with 20+ local chefs, food artisans, and a lot of popular Florence street food.
 Welcome to heaven, feat.
 Florence’s best bread and bakery products, truffles, fresh pasta, fresh fish, charcuterie, cheeses, gelato, and more.
 Grab a famous Florentine panino sandwich and an aperitivo (you should never pay more than 4 dollars for an apertivo by the way- authentic places won’t rip you off!).